ogorbacheva/codeblocks-prettifier/README.md

 - **beautify-js-code.js** — Formats all codeblocks in dita files.
 - **code-analizer.js** - Validates js-examples.

-Both of them can be used only in console.
-The `npm` package is required.
+You can use these scripts only in console.
+The [npm](https://nodejs.org/en/download/package-manager/) packager manager is required.

 Note: Only codeblocks with russian comments are supported.
 If examples in codeblocks have comments in english, the correct work of this module is not guaranteed.